wildcardcorp/castle.documentation/working-with-content/introduction/setting-your-preferences.rst

 .. note::

-   Plone is used by a variety of organisations.
-Some of these have centralized policies on where you can change your password, because this might also involve your access to other computer resources.
+   Castle is used by a variety of organisations.
+Some of these have centralized policies on where you canchange your password, because this might also involve your access to other computer resources.
 In those cases, this screen might have been disabled.

+..image:: changepw.png

 .. code:: robotframework
    :class: hidden